Stamp duty in the United Kingdom: Changes to SDLT

 In the 2014 Autumn Statement, chancellor George Osborne announced reform to stamp duty to remove the slab element – stamp duty is now paid on the amount above certain thresholds rather than one rate on the total amount which depends on the amount, as detailed in the section above.
 This change was beneficial for 98% of property purchases but caused a collapse in sales at the upper end of the market.

 In the 2015 Autumn Statement, chancellor George Osborne announced further reforms to stamp duty.
 With effect from April 2016, buyers of second homes (whether Buy to let or holiday homes) pay a 3% surcharge on top of the standard rate for any particular price.
 This is refunded if the first home is sold within three years.

 A stamp duty holiday was introduced from 8 July 2020 until 30 June 2021 and from 1 July 2021 to 30 September 2021 offering reduced rates on purchases.

 A permanent return to the rates that were in place between 1 July and 30 September 2021 was announced with immediate effect at the mini-budget on 23 September 2022.
+At the Autumn Statement in November 2022 the incoming chancellor, Jeremy Hunt, made the September 2022 reductions time-limited, to end on 31 March 2025.
+Separately, from 1 April 2021 a 2% surcharge has applied to purchases by non-UK residents, and at the October 2024 Budget the additional-dwellings surcharge was raised from 3% to 5% with effect from 31 October 2024.
+On 1 April 2025 the nil-rate threshold reverted from £250,000 to £125,000, and first-time buyers' relief returned to a £300,000 nil-rate band on purchases up to £500,000.